 What are government grants?

-There is a set of rules and procedures that a small business must follow in order to qualify for government assistance.
-In addition, there are deadlines and time frames that also govern how and when the funds are disbursed.
-When applying for a grant, it is important that you follow the procedures outlined by the agency.
+A small business must follow certain rules and procedures to qualify for government assistance.
+There are also deadlines and timeframes that govern how and when the funds are disbursed.
+When applying for a grant, you must follow the procedures outlined by the agency in question.

-The process of successfully obtaining a grant from the government for small business startups requires a clear understanding of what projects the government is interested in funding.
-Knowing how to locate tools and resources to operate your business is a starting place to finding funds from government grants.
+The process of obtaining a government grant for small business startups requires a clear understanding of what projects the government is interested in funding.
+Locating tools and resources to operate your business is a good starting place to find funding from government grants.

-Grants, loans and contracts serve a set purpose for doing business on behalf of the government.
-So, to receive a government grant, you need to make sure the objectives of your small business align with governmental interest.
-Prepare documentation that shows you are capable of getting the job done and communicates how you can help the government achieve its intended outcomes utilizing entrepreneur assistance.
+Grants, loans and contracts serve a specific purpose for doing business on behalf of the government.
+So, to receive a government grant, you need to make sure the objectives of your small business align with governmental interests.
+Prepare documentation that shows how you can help the government achieve its intended outcomes utilizing entrepreneur assistance.

-Visit the Small Business Administration (SBA) for a list of free online training classes from winning government contracts to preparing a loan package for government grants and loans for small businesses.
-Bplans.com gives insightful information about the process for government assistance for entrepreneurs, for beginners and a broad range of small business owners.
+Bplans.com gives insightful information about the process for government assistance for entrepreneurs, beginners, and a broad range of small business owners.

 Government organizations that support entrepreneurs

-If you are wondering if there are government organizations that provide support to entrepreneurs, the answer is yes!
-The following is several of the most beneficial organizations and programs, according to Inc.com:
+In case you're wondering if there are government organizations that provide support to entrepreneurs, the answer is yes!
+Here is a list of government organizations that support entrepreneurs:

-SCORE: The Service Corps of Retired Executives, or SCORE, is an organization comprising retired executives who help up-and-coming entrepreneurs.
-A nonprofit that is funded by a grant from the SBA, SCORE is highly revered by many entrepreneurs due to the free and invaluable information and resources it provides.
-By providing each entrepreneur with a seasoned consultant free of charge, this allows entrepreneurs to receive specific guidance and resources based on their unique goals and circumstances.
+- SCORE: SCORE is an organization of retired executives who help up-and-coming entrepreneurs.
+A nonprofit funded by an SBA grant, SCORE is revered among entrepreneurs for the free information and resources it offers.
+Providing each entrepreneur with a seasoned consultant free of charge, SCORE allows entrepreneurs to receive specific guidance and resources based on their unique goals and circumstances.

-SBDCs: Small Business Development Centers are partially funded by the SBA, and they also collaborate with state governments and universities.
-However, unlike SCORE, they typically charge a minuscule fee for their services.
-While they can help businesses in a variety of ways, they specialize in acquiring financing, getting government contract work, and writing business plans.
+- SBDCs: Small Business Development Centers are partially funded by the SBA, and they also collaborate with state governments and universities.
+Unlike SCORE, they typically charge a small fee for their services.
+While they can help businesses in various ways, they specialize in helping them acquire financing, get government contract work and write business plans.

-- MBDA Business Centers: Minority Business Development Agency Business Centers are most often located in major metropolitan cities and are most commonly funded by the U.S. Department of Commerce.
-This organization focuses on minority business owners.
-They also typically charge a nominal, per hour fee for the services they provide.
+- MBDA centers: Minority Business Development Agency centers are often located in major metropolitan cities and most commonly funded by the U.S. Department of Commerce.
+This organization focuses on minority business owners and typically charges a nominal hourly fee for its services.
+[Read related article: Grants for Minority Business Owners]

 - SBA Guaranteed Loan Program: The SBA Guaranteed Loan Program helps small businesses by guaranteeing or securing small business loans.
-This allows lenders to get an up to 90% guarantee on the loans they make to small businesses.
-This is great for both banks and small business owners and it offers an incentive for these banks to offer loans to certain small businesses.
+This allows lenders to get up to a 90% guarantee on the loans they make to small businesses.
+This is great for both banks and small business owners, and it offers an incentive for these banks to provide loans to certain small businesses.

 Tips for applying for government grants

-Call the grant administration.
-If any of the eligibility requirements are unclear, call the grant administration first.
+- Call the grant administration.
+If any of the eligibility requirements are unclear, call the grant administration with your questions.
 They can tell you whether you are a good fit for the grant.

-- Align your application with the strategic priorities of the providers.
-Given that every grant has strategic goals and priorities, you must take the time to ensure your business or idea is in line with the grant organization's goals, and emphasize those concepts in your application.
+- Align your application with the provider's priorities.
+Given that every grant has strategic goals and priorities, ensure your business or idea is in line with the grant organization's goals, and emphasize those concepts in your application.